The Molesworth Gallery

 The Molesworth Gallery is a contemporary art gallery in Dublin.

-It is one of Ireland's leading contemporary art galleries, representing some of the most acclaimed artists working in the country today.
 It hosts eight solo and two curated group exhibitions annually at its gallery space in Dublin's city centre.
 Exhibitions are documented in gallery publications ranging from brochures to hardback books.
 It also collaborates with arts centres and museums to maximise public access to the work of its artists, as well as promoting them at international art fairs.